 In 1976, the Fort George Wright Historic District was listed in the National Register of Historic Places.
 Since 1976, a few historic buildings have been lost, including double barracks, a hospital building, and the Post Exchange structure.
 The historic district contains a number of original fort structures -- neo-colonial Georgian red-brick buildings on tree-lined streets -- including the administration building, hospital steward's house, fire station, commissary, bakery, ordnance building, ammunition magazine, and quartermaster office, along with single officer quarters, duplex officer quarters, barracks, and noncommissioned officer quarters.

-The buildings are currently in use by the Mukogawa Fort Wright Institute.
-The one-time administration building now serves as the attractive Music Building.
+The buildings remain in use on the Mukogawa campus.
+The one-time administration building serves as the attractive music building.
 The historic district is a well-preserved collection of military architecture dating from 1898 to 1910.
 Most of the newer construction is similar in style or is screened by trees and vegetation.
 Architects designing the Lutheran Elementary school had it fit with the district style and used brick from a demolished mule barn at the fort.
 The hospital steward's house, built in 1898, stands as the oldest surviving building.
 Its red brick siding, white trim, and slate roof reflect the district style.
-It is possible to visit the fort site, but it is now an active private college and potential visitors must request access through the college.